Chart Color Schemes

 Walloon is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Walloon's dwelling structures, as per the latest Census, consisted of 98.3% houses and 1.7% other dwellings (semi-detached, apartments, 'other' dwellings).
-Brisbane metro had 96.6% houses and 3.4% other dwellings.
+Walloon's dwellings were 98.3% houses and 1.7% other dwellings in the latest Census, compared to Brisbane metro's 96.6% houses and 3.4% other dwellings.
 Home ownership in Walloon was at 27.4%, with mortgaged dwellings at 43.7% and rented ones at 28.9%.
-The median monthly mortgage repayment was $1,647, higher than Brisbane metro's average of $1,517.
+The median monthly mortgage repayment in Walloon was $1,647, higher than Brisbane metro's $1,517.
 Median weekly rent in Walloon was $370, compared to Brisbane metro's $300.
 Nationally, Walloon's mortgage repayments were lower at $1,647 versus Australia's average of $1,863, and rents were also lower at $370 compared to the national figure of $375.

 Frequently Asked Questions - Housing